 While general, evergreen ads are great to have running throughout the year, retargeting with AdRoll offers a big opportunity to reach customers with targeted ads based on the season.

-Running a big promotion during a holiday like free shipping or 25% off sitewide?
+Running a big promotion during a holiday like free shipping or 25 percent off sitewide?
 Create ads that highlight a coupon code or on-site incentive to help increase click-through rate and create buzz for your products.